autonity/docs.autonity.org/reference/api/liquid-newton/index.md

 ## unclaimedRewards

-Queries the contract and returns the total rewards owed to a given account.
+Queries the contract and returns the total ATN rewards owed to a given account.

 This function is used by the `aut validator unclaimed-rewards` command of [`aut`](/account-holders/setup-aut/).
 Further details are given in the ["Claiming staking rewards"](/delegators/claim-rewards/#get-reward-balance) section.